ryouaki/koa/README.md

 # koa.go
-Expressive HTTP middleware framework for Golang to make web applications and APIs more enjoyable to write like Koa.js for Nodejs.
+Expressive HTTP middleware framework for Golang to make web applications and APIs more enjoyable to write like Koa.js.
 Koa's middleware stack flows in a stack-like manner, allowing you to perform actions downstream then filter and manipulate the response upstream.

 Koa is not bundled with any middleware.